Shiva-kalyanaram/YouTube-Data-Harvesting-and-warehouse/README.md

 To run this project, you will need to add the following environment variables to your .env file

 Youtube Data APi key

+# Steps to be followed:

+1. Create the streamlit dashboard : Using Streamlit library create the dashboard as per the requirement, go through documentation to learn more on streamlit. https://docs.streamlit.io/library/api-reference/performance/st.cache_data

+2. Set up YouTube API access : Enable the YouTube Data API in Google Developers console and obtain API credentials, go through documentation to learn more on how to extract data using API https://developers.google.com/youtube/v3/docs

+3. Scrape the YouTube data : Using google-api-python-client library, extract the youtube channel, playlist, videos and comments details.

+4. Store the data in MongoDB : Create the database and collections to Store the extracted data using the pymongo library

+5.Migrate the data from MongoDb to SQL : Based on specific data create the tables, use pymysql library to establish connection with MySQL and migrate the data to tables